 The other 80% are first generation millionaires.

-Like I mentioned before, millionaires focus their energy on growing the number of income streams they have while managing the streams they have already setup.
+Like I mentioned before, millionaires tend to focus their energy on growing the number of income streams they have, while managing the streams they have already setup.

 In fact, once an idea has turned into a passive income stream-

 It normally takes very little effort to maintain the revenue stream relative to the time it would take to setup a new one.